redsach/redsach.github.io/_pages/research.md

 <br/>
 <br/>

-##Projects
+## Projects

 ![]() <img src="/images/IMG_P2.JPG"  width="900">

 Nowcasting Vertical Ion Drifts
 ------
-* This project is currently on going (January 2023)
-* It aims to produce an equatorial model of vertical plasma drifts in the ionosphere
-* These drifts play a key role the dynamism of the ionosphere, distributing chemistry, heat and energy
+* Vertical plasma drifts play a key role in the ionosphere; distributing chemistry, heat and energy
+* We aim to produce a model that can accurately reproduce these drifts using AI and spacecraft data
-* This project is a joint collaboration between UCL and JPL
+* This project is a joint collaboration between UCL and _Ionospheric and Remote Sensing_ group at NASA JPL

 <br/>
 <br/>